freenas/freenas-docs/userguide/virtualmachines.rst

 the browser shows a :literal:`connection has timed out` or a similar error, wait one minute and try again.

-In the Rancher |web-ui|, click :guilabel:`Add a host`, ensure the radial :guilabel:`This site's address` button is set, and click :guilabel:`Save`.
+In the Rancher |web-ui|, click :guilabel:`Add a host`, ensure the radio :guilabel:`This site's address` button is set, and click :guilabel:`Save`.
 Follow the instructions that now display and run the :command:`sudo docker run --rm --privileged -v` command in the Docker